The Color Purple (1985 film): Critical response

+Controversy

-In addition, some critics alleged that the film stereotyped black people in general and black men in particular, pointing to the fact that Spielberg, who is white, had directed a predominantly African-American story.
+In addition, some critics alleged that the film stereotyped black people in general and black men in particular, pointing to the fact that Spielberg had directed a predominantly African-American story.
 In response, Spielberg said, "Most of the criticism came from directors [who] felt that we had overlooked them, and that it should have been a black director telling a black story.
 That was the main criticism.
 The other criticism was that I had softened the book.
 I have always copped to that.
 I made the movie I wanted to make from Alice Walker's book.
 There were certain things in the [lesbian] relationship between Shug Avery and Celie that were finely detailed in Alice's book, that I didn't feel could get a [PG-13] rating.
 And I was shy about it.
 In that sense, perhaps I was the wrong director to acquit some of the more sexually honest encounters between Shug and Celie, because I did soften those.
 I basically took something that was extremely erotic and very intentional, and I reduced it to a simple kiss.
 I got a lot of criticism for that."
-Filmmaker Oliver Stone defended The Color Purple as "an excellent movie, and it was an attempt to deal with an issue that had been overlooked, and it wouldn't have been done if it hadn't been Spielberg.
-And it's not like everyone says, that he ruined the book.
-That's horseshit.
-Nobody was going to do the book.
-He made the book live again."

-In 2004, Ebert included The Color Purple in his list of "Great Movies".
-He stated that "I can see its flaws more easily than when I named it the best film of 1985, but I can also understand why it moved me so deeply, and why the greatness of some films depends not on their perfection or logic, but on their heart."
+During the time and since then it has had an intense debate among civil rights activists, commentators, and film critics.
+The NAACP accused the film of "stereotypical portrayals of black males".
+Clarence Page of the Chicago Tribune wrote, "It was a debate that divided much of the nation's black intelligentsia against itself.
+Author James Baldwin accused the movie and its director, Steven Spielberg, of mangling the poetic vision of Alice Walker's Pulitzer Prize-winning novel.
+Black feminist Michele Wallace said the movie smothered Walker's feminist message in syrupy Disney-like sentimentality.
+Black author Ishmael Reed... called the book a near-criminal assault on black family life and heterosexual relationships."

+In 2022, writer Aisha Harris revisited the controversy on NPR's Pop Culture Happy Hour saying, "when it first came out, there was a lot of tension and debate about how it depicted Black men and Black women and the Black family".
+Harris later detailed, "nearly all of the Black men in the movie are depicted as cold-hearted, violent abusers.
+To some audiences, especially Black men, The Color Purple was the mainstream reinforcement of a deeply damaging and persistent perception".

+The film was fiercely defended by its stars including Oprah Winfrey who said, "It's one woman's story.
+It was not meant to be the history of every black man or woman in this country and I wish they'd just shut up about it".
+Whoopi Goldberg said "We got a lot of shit from a lot of people [and] the NAACP...
+I was really pissed off.
+[Spielberg] made a damn fine film".